 The infographic above gives an overview of our 20% reinvestment initiative that is now running in all 35 of the LDCs where we make a profit.
 We deliver our programmes in partnership with Save the Children in West Africa, Amref Health Africa in East and Southern Africa and CARE International in Asia.

-In 2016, to increase access to healthcare and deliver long-term economic growth across Africa, we expanded health worker training beyond LDCs to include all countries in sub-Saharan Africa such as Nigeria, South Africa and Ghana.
+To increase access to healthcare and deliver long-term economic growth across Africa, we expanded health worker training beyond LDCs to include all countries in sub-Saharan Africa such as Nigeria, South Africa, Ghana, Botswana, Cameroon and Namibia.

 New healthcare delivery models

 We are exploring how technology and new business models can be used to transform the way healthcare is delivered in developing countries around the world.
 GSK’s three-year partnership with Barclays seeks to develop new business models that increase access to healthcare and stimulate economic development in Zambia.
 In 2015, we worked together to launch a one-year pilot of a social enterprise with CARE International to train community entrepreneurs to sell health products door-to-door.

 More than 35,000 children in Mozambique have now been registered in our mVacciNation pilot programme with Vodafone, which seeks to improve vaccination rates using mobile phones.
-Parents and caregivers receive updates on their phones to remind them when vaccinations are due, and as of March 2017 over 72,000 vaccination visits had been recorded.
+Parents and caregivers receive updates on their phones to remind them when vaccinations are due, and in 2017, nearly 200,000 vaccine doses were administered to children using the platform.
 In addition, healthcare workers are responsible for recording vaccination stock levels and refrigerator temperatures on a weekly basis through the phone.

 We work to develop and expand access to medicines and products that help millions of people around the world